Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 4.

-In 1928, in the year of the centenary of the birth of the writer, the station was renamed Yasnaya Polyana, in 2001 the historical name was returned.
+In 1928, in the year of the centenary of the writer’s birth, the station was renamed “Yasnaya Polyana”; in 2001, the historical name was returned.

-For this event, the station was restored, stylized at the end of the 19th century, and the area around the station was also put in order.
+For this event, the station was restored, stylized as at the end of the 19th century, and the area around the station was also put in order.

 6.